shauninman/MinUI/skeleton/BASE/README.txt

 	https://github.com/shauninman/Moss/releases

-Copy "MinUI.zip" (without unzipping) to the root of the SD card that goes into the right slot (labeled TFGAME) of the RGB30.
+Copy "NextUI.zip" (without unzipping) to the root of the SD card that goes into the right slot (labeled TFGAME) of the RGB30.

 MAGICX XU MINI M